makersacademy/airport_challenge/PLAN.md

   - [x] Responds to depart
   - [x] Changes flying? to be true
   - [x] Call undock method on airport
-  - [ ] Does not depart if aiport and @port do not match
+  - [ ] Does not depart if airport and @port do not match
 - port
   - [ ] Responds to port
 - flying?